Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Deployed Solution

 \subsection{Integration and Deployment}

 The system operates in two modes to provide coherent financial projections.
 For standalone accounts receivable prediction, the system processes individual invoices to estimate payment delay likelihood.
-For integrated cash flow forecasting, the cash flow module directly calls the accounts receivable module to obtain payment delay predictions, which then adjust the timing assumptions in cash flow forecasts, improving the accuracy of liquidity projections and enabling more reliable financial planning.
+For integrated cash flow forecasting, the cash flow module directly calls the accounts receivable module to obtain payment delay predictions, which adjust timing assumptions in cash flow forecasts and improve short-term liquidity projections.

-The system is implemented as a REST API using Flask web framework and deployed on Google App Engine.
-This cloud-based architecture provides scalability while minimizing infrastructure requirements for the startup partner.
-The API design supports integration with existing SME financial management tools and allows for incremental feature additions as user needs evolve.
+The system is implemented as a REST API using Flask and deployed on Google App Engine.
+This architecture supports integration with existing SME financial management tools while minimizing infrastructure requirements for the startup partner.

-The API responses provide detailed prediction components and high-level summaries suitable for quick decision-making.
-For cash flow forecasting, the system delivers decomposed results showing contributions from each of the four sub-modules (hourly project work, non-recurring invoices, flat-rate projects, and recurring payments), along with identification of specific invoices that may experience payment delays.
-For accounts receivable prediction, the system provides insights into customer payment patterns, such as whether a customer's payment behavior is improving or deteriorating based on recent trends.
+The API returns both compact summaries and component-level prediction details.
+For cash flow forecasting, the response includes contributions from each of the four sub-modules together with invoices flagged as potentially delayed.
+For accounts receivable prediction, the response includes the predicted delay outcome and recent customer payment-trend information.

-This enables client applications to present actionable insights to users about which income sources drive their financial projections, which specific invoices and customers require attention, and opportunities to send payment reminders or take proactive collection actions.